Pyrola minor (Small Shinleaf)

 Notes:

 Small Shinleaf is the rarest of Minnesota's five Pyrola species and also its smallest.
-It spreads by underground stems (rhizomes) and can be found in colonies of a few to dozens of plants.
-While it may be confused with our two other white pyrolas, Round-leaved Pyrola (Pyrola americana) and Shinleaf (Pyrola elliptica), both of these have flowers that open widely, with a long curved style that hangs below the flower like an elephant's trunk.
+It spreads by underground stems (rhizomes) and can be found in loose colonies of a few to dozens of plants.
+While it may be confused with our two other white Pyrolas, Round-leaved Pyrola (Pyrola americana) and Shinleaf (Pyrola elliptica), both of these have flowers that open widely, with a long curved style that hangs below the flower like an elephant's trunk.
 The leaves of Small Shinleaf resemble those of One-sided Pyrola (Orthilia secunda) and may be found growing right next to it, but the one-sided flowering stem of O. secunda sets these two apart.
-Small Shinleaf is also a far northern species, its range is restricted to cool, moist upland forests and swamps of Cook, Lake and St. Louis counties with the vast majority in Cook.
+Small Shinleaf is also a far northern species, its range is restricted to cool, moist forests and swamps in the Arrowhead region with the vast majority in Cook County.
 Pyrola minor was listed by the DNR as a Special concern species in 1996.
 It is listed as Endangered in Wisconsin.

 More photos